ccavanaugh/jgnash/README.md

 1. [Apache Ant](http://ant.apache.org) 1.9.0 or later
 1. [Apache Maven](http://maven.apache.org) 3.3 or later

+_If you are building with a recent 64 bit Linux system, you may need to enable Multilib/32 Bit support capabilities.
+Otherwise, the Maven build may fail when building the windows executables._

 To create the distribution zip file, start at the main directory and run:

     mvn package